LeNPaul/portfolio-jekyll-theme/pages/resume.md

 <a href="/documents/resume/Soham_Ghormade_Resume_2018.docx" target="_blank">[Word]</a>

 ## Summary
-Software developer at ANSYS with three years of experience in C#/.NET application development on Windows.
+Software developer at ANSYS with experience in application integration and localization.

 ## Interests